loyada/typedpy/docs/tutorial_basics.rst

 * identifiers of instrument
 * date and time
 * venue
 | The trades are passed around by throughout the system.
-Often that will create an unwieldy list of function parameters
+Often that will result in an unwieldy list of function parameters,
-  or a dict with names of the fields and there value.
-This is also an antipattern, since it relies on all the collabotors having knowledge about the implementation of the field names and values, as well as the hope that no one updated the dictionary.
+  or a dict with names of the fields and their value.
+This is an anti-pattern, since it relies on all the collaborators having knowledge about the implementation of the field names and values, as well as the hope that no one updated the dictionary.
+In short - a brittle code.
+|
 | Furthermore, typically every function/component validates the content of the parameters.
 This can result in a a lot
-  of boilerplate code, inconsistencies in the expectations from the values of the properties.
-For example, Different functions can expect different date format.
+  of repetitive boilerplate code, or inconsistencies in the expectations from the values of the properties.
+For example, Different functions might expect different date format.
+|
 | Ideally, the specification should be expressed declaratively, and the trade object will be guaranteed to
   conform to the specs.
 | This means that the validation is self-contained.
 Also, you may want a guarantee that the trade was not changed in